Ph.D. Candidate, she/her

 About

-I’m a fourth year Psychology PhD student at the University of Pennsylvania, working with Dan Swingley in the Penn Infant Language Center.
+I’m a fifth year Psychology PhD student at the University of Pennsylvania, working with Dan Swingley in the Penn Infant Language Center.
 My research interests are in psycholinguistics and language development, with a focus on early word learning (infants and young children).
 I use a combination of experimental and computational approaches, including eye-tracking, behavioral experiments, computer models of language or vision, and statistical analysis of parent-child interaction.

 My research has been supported by interdisciplinary training in Computational Approaches to the Neuroscience of Audition and Communication (T32DC016903) and the Language and Communication Sciences (certificate program), as well as an NIH NRSA Predoctoral Fellowship (F31HD113235).
 I am also affiliated with MindCORE, and collaborate with members of John Trueswell’s Language Learning Lab.